 In this garden-facing room, there is a representation of the passionflower, a recurring motif in Gaudí’s work and yet another example of how Gaudí conceived the home’s indoor spaces as being outdoors and vice versa.

 Gaudí designed ingenious hexagonal halls for both the first and main floors, thus eliminating corridors and maximising use of the space.

 Originally, a Catalan vaulted staircase connected all floors of the house.
 All that remains of the staircase, eliminated in the expansion by Serra de Martínez, are the remains of the greyish sgraffito recovered in the stairwell’s landing area.

 With all of the internal partitions, subsequent surfacing and false ceilings removed during the renovation and restoration process, the attic has been returned to the original, open structure designed by Antoni Gaudí in keeping with traditional Catalan home architecture.
 The architectural typology suggests that this space may have originally been intended for the servants of the house.

 A journey through the history of Gaudí’s first house: the sociocultural context of the time, the architect’s previous work, the sources and influences found in it, the extensions and renovations carried out on the estate and the techniques and materials used in the constructive and decorative elements of Casa Vicens.

 This was Gaudí’s first accessible rooftop, a place to get away from it all and contemplate, a true vantage point for looking out over 19th-century Barcelona.
-The towers and domes on the various corners of the building reveal the influence of Islamic and Oriental architectural styles.
+The towers and domes on the various corners of the building reveal the influence of Arab and Oriental architectural styles.

 La Capell, a social economy cooperative, is extending its scope of activity from the city centre to the Gràcia district.
 It supplies and coordinates a range of products and activities conceived specifically for Casa Vicens.